pyControl/docs/docs/user-guide/hardware.md

 The digital input class generates pyControl framework events when a specified pin on the Micropython board changes state.
 Seperate events can be specified for rising and falling edges.

 By defalt debouncing is used to prevent multiple events being triggered very close together in time if the edges are not clean.
-The debouncing method used ensures that transient inputs shorter than the debounce duration still generate rising and faling edges.
+The debouncing method used ensures that transient inputs shorter than the debounce duration still generate rising and falling edges.
 Debouncing incurs some overheads so should be turned off for inputs with clean edges and high event rates.

 Setting the decimate argument to an integer N causes only every N'th input pulse to generate an event.
 Input pulses that are ignored due to decimation incur minimal overheads.
-Decimation is designed for inputs like camera sync pulses where the input occurs at a high rate and recording 1 out of every N pulses is sufficent.
+Decimation is designed for inputs like camera sync pulses where the input occurs at a high rate and recording 1 out of every N pulses is sufficient.
 Decimate can be used only with debouncing off and an event specified for a single edge.

 ```python
 class Digital_input(pin, rising_event=None, falling_event=None, debounce=5, decimate=False, pull=None)